anasmohamed05221/Atm-System-OOP/README.md

 ---

-## 📖 Some of the applied SE & OOD Principles
+## 📖 Some of the applied Principles

+    - Object-Oriented Programming (OOP) principles form the core of the project design.

-    - Single Responsibility Principle → Each class has one clear role (e.g., Transaction, CardReader, Bank).
+    - Single Responsibility Principle (SRP) → Each class handles one clear function.

-    - Open/Closed Principle → Easy to add new transaction types without modifying core logic.

-    - Encapsulation → Sensitive data (e.g., PIN) is private with getters/setters.
+    - Encapsulation → Private attributes (e.g., PIN).

-    - Polymorphism → Transaction subclasses (WithdrawTransaction, DepositTransaction, etc.) override the execute method.

-    - Abstraction → Transaction is an abstract base class.
+    - Abstraction → Transaction is an abstract base class that defines a common structure for all transaction types.

+    - Polymorphism → Subclasses like WithdrawTransaction and DepositTransaction override the execute() method to provide specific behavior.

+    - Open/Closed Principle → New transaction types can be added without altering existing core logic.

+    - Object-Oriented Design (OOD) → Classes and relationships are structured for clarity, reusability, and flexibility.

+    - Software Engineering (SE) practices → The project follows modular design and clean code conventions for maintainability and scalability.

 ---